LimePoint/opschain/docs/examples/running_a_complex_change.md

 Navigate to the project's Git repository and fetch the latest code.

-_Note: Ensure you return to the opschain-release directory before running further commands._
+_Note: Ensure you return to the opschain-trial directory before running further commands._

 ```bash
 cd opschain_data/opschain_project_git_repos/confluent